diyscif/diyscif/scif-thesis.md

 If the number of personnel that require access is low and there is only one entrance, a non-automated access control may be used.
-This can consist of a mechanical, eletric or electromechanical combination lock with combinations of four or more random digits.
+This can consist of a mechanical, electric or electromechanical combination lock with combinations of four or more random digits.
 Mechanical access control devices should be installed to prevent manipulation or access to mechanisms used for setting the combination from outside the door.
 The control panel or keypad should be